IUSCA/bioloop/docs/upload.md

 | FAILED | Upload was pending (i.e. `status != COMPLETE`) for more than 24 hours, and was marked as failed |

 ## 5. Processing
-Uploaded file chunks are merged into the corresponding file by the worker `process_upload`.
+Uploaded file chunks are merged into the corresponding file by the worker `process_dataset_upload`.
 After the file has been recreated from its chunks, the MD5 checksum of the recreated file is matched with the expected MD5 checksum of the file that was persisted to the database before the upload (this is the second stage of checksum validation).

 After all uploaded files have been processed successfully, the resources (chunks) associated with them are deleted.